-Dry curry is typically made with ground meats and minced vegetables stirred-fried in various aromatics and spices.
+Curry is typically made with ground meats and minced vegetables stirred-fried in various aromatics and spices.
+You may be more familiar with Japanese curry, where thick curry sauce is poured over a bed of hot rice.
+This recipe is more of a dry curry as all the ingredients are cooked in the rice cooker.
 The word “dry” in dry curry comes from the minimal use of liquids when cooking meat and vegetables, resulting in a flavor-packed mixture served with rice, flatbreads, naans, etc. The meat and vegetables in dry curry are typically made separately and then mixed with cooked white rice.
-However, we are making it all together in this recipe to save time and effort.
-This recipe is a dry curry-style dish easily made in the rice cooker for a delicious and time-effective meal.
+However, we are making it all together in this recipe to save time and effort.Β This recipe is a dry curry-style dish easily made in the rice cooker for a delicious and time-effective meal.

-- Washed and drained rice – I am using Japanese short grain rice.
+- Washed and drained rice – I am using Japanese medium grain rice.
+Japanese short grain rice is perfect for this recipe as well.
 You can use your choice of rice.
-If you want to make onigiri out of it, I recommend short-grain rice as it is sticky.
+If you want to make onigiri out of it, I recommend short/medium-grain rice as it is sticky.

 - Carrot